Java Server SDK

 ### Sending events to Log Explorer

-You can forward logs to Logs Explorer for convenient analysis using the Forward Log Line Event API.
-This lets you include custom metadata and event values with each log.
+You can forward logs to Logs Explorer for analysis using the Forward Log Line Event API.
+The API lets you include custom metadata and event values with each log.

 import java.util.HashMap;